MaulanaYusufIkhsanRobbani/Bike_Rent_Analysis_Dashboard/README.md

-# Bike_Rent_Analysis_Dashboard
+# Bike Rent Analysis Dashboard
 Bike Rent in Washington, US Data Analytics Dashboard.
-Using Dash from plotly in Python
+Using Dash library from Plotly in Python.